canalplus/rx-player/doc/architecture/files.md

 <a name="core-sb"></a>
 ### src/core/source_buffers/: SourceBuffers definitions ########################

-Provide multiple abstraction to manage SourceBuffers, which are the objects through which media segments are added to the browser.
+Code allowing to interact with the `SourceBuffers`, the JavaScript object through which media segments are pushed to be able to play a content.

-In this directory, you have code for both SourceBuffer managed natively (i.e.
-Audio and Video SourceBuffers) and SourceBuffer implementations for other types of content (text, images etc.).
+For Audio and Video, SourceBuffers are already provided by the browser, for other type of contents (like subtitles), we rely on Custom SourceBuffers defined in `src/custom_source_buffers`.

 <a name="core-init"></a>